Wales is conquered and becomes an English colony

-One unifying leader emerged from the internal struggles and wars in the Welsh heartlands.
-Llywelyn ab Iorwerth of Gwynedd, also known as Llywelyn Fawr (the Great), made himself effective ruler of the whole of Wales by the time he died in 1240.
-More domestic strife and bloodshed followed Llwelyn’s passing until his grandson, Llywelyn ap Gruffydd, proclaimed himself Prince of Wales in 1258 – a title that was actually recognised by King Henry III of England.
-Then along came our dear friend, Edward I of England who, naturally, had other ideas…Edward demanded homage from Llywelyn, who repeatedly refused.
+One native leader emerged from the internal struggles and wars in the Welsh heartlands.
+Llywelyn ab Iorwerth of Gwynedd (also known as Llywelyn Fawr ‘the Great’) made himself effective ruler of the whole of Wales by the time he died in 1240.
+More domestic strife and bloodshed followed Llwelyn’s passing until his grandson, Llywelyn ap Gruffydd, proclaimed himself Prince of Wales in 1258 – a title that was actually recognised by King Henry III of England in 1267.
+Then along came our dear friend, Edward I who, naturally, had other ideas…Edward demanded homage from Llywelyn, who refused; repeatedly.

-The inevitable war that ensued in 1277 culminated in Llywelyn being tricked into a meeting in Builth Wells in 1282 and murdered.
+The inevitable war that ensued in 1277 culminated in Llywelyn being tricked into a meeting in Builth Wells in 1282 and killed.
 Dafydd, his brother, was captured the following year and hanged, drawn and quartered in Shrewsbury.
 Thus ended Wales’s very brief period of unified independence.
 And so the last of the Celts who had occupied these lands since before Roman times were finally overcome.
 From this point on, England ran Wales more or less like a colony for the next 250 years or so.

 Despite this, Welsh culture continued to flourish – as it does still.
 There were a number of rebellions after Edward’s conquest, the most notable of which was probably that of Owain Glyndwr in 1400.
 By 1403, Glyndwr, in allegiance with two powerful English nobles, Sir Edmund Mortimer and the Earl of Northumberland, had become a serious threat to English rule and the King, Henry IV (both parts).
-With further support from England’s old enemy, the French, he even succeeded in controlling much of West Wales and holding courts.
+With further support from England’s old enemy, the French, he even succeeded in controlling much of West Wales and holding his own courts.
 But, bit by bit, Glyndwr’s power was beaten away and he was reduced to becoming a guerrilla leader hiding in the mountains.
 By 1413, he had disappeared; no one knows what happened to him.
 And no further attempt was ever made to forcibly gain Welsh independence.